 10% of the transfer value

-Stamp duty at the rate of 5% of the value of the property is due by the buyer upon the acquisition of immovable property in Malta.
-The acquisition of a person's first residence is subject to a reduced rate of stamp duty at the rate of 3.5% on the first €150,000 of the price of immovable property.
-The price of the property in excess of €150,000 is subject to stamp duty at the rate of 5%.
+The buyer must pay for stamp duty upon the acquisition of immovable property in Malta at the rate of 5% of the property's value.
+The acquisition of a person's first residence is subject to a reduced rate of stamp duty at 3.5% on the first €200,000 of the price of immovable property.
+The property's price above €200,000 is subject to stamp duty at the rate of 5%.

-Transfer of property from one company to another, where the companies satisfy the conditions to be deemed as companies forming part of the same group.
+- Transfer of property from one company to another, where the companies satisfy the conditions to be deemed as companies forming part of the same group.